 Note:

-In HTML, one possible way how to express domain information is a meta element with the name attribute set to "keywords", see standard metadata names in HTML.
-Alternatively, following the process for other metadata names the extension value of "dcterms.subject" can be used.
+In HTML, one possible way how to express domain information is a meta element with the name attribute set to "keywords" (see standard metadata names in HTML).
+Alternatively, following the process for other metadata names, the extension value of "dcterms.subject" can be used.
 The usage of both "keywords" and "dcterms.subject" is shown in example Example 56.

-In the area of machine translation (e.g. machine translation systems or systems harvesting content for machine translation training), there is no agreed upon set of value sets for domain.
+In the area of machine translation (e.g., machine translation systems or systems harvesting content for machine translation training), there is no agreed upon set of value sets for domain.
 Nevertheless it is recommended to use a small set of values both in source content and within consumer tools, to foster interoperability.
-If larger value sets are needed (e.g. detailed terms in the law or medical domain), mappings to the smaller value set needed for interoperability should be provided.
+If larger value sets are needed (e.g., detailed terms in the law or medical domain), mappings to the smaller value set needed for interoperability should be provided.
 An example would be a domainMapping attribute for generalizing the law domain: domainMapping="'criminal law' law, 'property law' law, 'contract law' law".

 It is possible to have more than one domain associated with a piece of content.
 For example, if the consumer tool is a statistical machine translation engine, it could include corpora from all domains available in the source content in training the machine translation engine.

-The consumer machine translation engine might choose to ignore the domain and take a one size fits all approach, or may be selective in which domains to use, based on the range of content marked with domain.
+The consumer machine translation engine might choose to ignore the domain and take a one-size-fits-all approach, or may be selective in which domains to use, based on the range of content marked with domain.
 For example, if the content has hundreds of sentences marked with domain "automotive" and "medical", but only a couple of sentences marked with additional domains "criminal law" and "property law", the consumer tool may opt to include its domains "auto" and "medicine", but not "law", since the extra training resources do not justify the improvement in the output.
+Guidance about appropriate actions in such cases is beyond the scope of this specification.

 8.9 Text Analysis